My Daughter Chose to Study Overseas — and We Couldn’t Be Happier

 A Little Background

 My daughter wanted to study overseas so badly that she applied to three schools in Scotland, one in England, and another in Wales.
 She is currently a first-year medical student at Cardiff University in Wales, a city with a wonderful history and a castle right in the middle of it.
-She chose Cardiff because the medical program takes less years than in the states and each year of school is $24,000.
+She chose Cardiff because the medical program takes fewer years than in the States and each year of school is $24,000.
 Her room and board are an additional $7,000.

 College Application Outcomes